 Stephen served as an Assistant U.S. Attorney in the Central District of California (Los Angeles), where he investigated and prosecuted criminal cases in the Major Frauds Section.
 Those cases involved savings and loan frauds, violations of the securities laws, wire and mail frauds, and money laundering.
 He served as counsel to the Christopher Commission, an independent commission that investigated the Los Angeles Police Department in 1991, and as deputy general counsel to the Kolts Commission, an independent commission that investigated the Los Angeles County Sheriff's Department in 1992.

-Stephen has worked extensively in the area of liability for marketing practices and he is a member of the Advisory Board of Villanova University's Center for Marketing and Public Policy Research.
+Stephen has worked extensively in the area of liability for marketing practices and he is a member of the Advisory Board of Villanova University's Center for Marketing and Consumer Insights.
 He has been selected among the Best Lawyers in America for product liability litigation since 2007.

 Stephen has ample first-chair experience in both government and private practice cases and has successfully argued significant matters before federal and state trial and appellate courts.
 He has represented consumer products manufacturers and leading global medical device and pharmaceutical companies, including Wyeth, for whom he served as first-chair trial counsel in the diet drug litigation.
 Additionally, his practice has focused on potential liability for sales and advertising activity.

 Stephen is also a regular contributor to the award-winning Drug and Device Law blog.